North-East Region, Singapore: Housing

 The North-East Region is predominantly a residential area.
 Like other regions outside the city centre, towns in the North-East Region are largely made up of high-density, high-rise public housing, provided by the Housing and Development Board (HDB).
 HDB estates make up 78.72% of households in the region.
 Each of these housing developments are designed for self-sufficiency, with schools, hospitals, parks, sports facilities, shopping malls and other amenities easily available to residents.
 The North-East Region experiences continual development of housing and other public facilities.
 New housing in Ang Mo Kio, Hougang and Serangoon is being developed, along with new transport options, parks and other amenities.
 In recent years, the HDB has also developed more of a focus on sustainability and incorporating ecological considerations into town planning.
 The town of Punggol was branded as the “first eco-town”, with more greenery incorporated into the area, along with the development of the Punggol Promenade and Waterway.

-While the majority of housing in the region is still public, some have noted that there has also been an increase in private housing in the North East Region.
-Excluding the Central Region, the North East Region accounted for 40.3% of all private residential sales transactions in Singapore in 2019.